dark-side/sports-hub/products/sport_news_portal/web_application_features/log_in_and_sign_up/user_stories/sign_up_to_the_portal/README.md

 1. Users see the <b>Sign Up</b> button
 2. Users see the <b>Create Account</b> page
 3. Users receive an email about successful registration
-4. Users see log in form
+4. Users see the log-in form

 <details>
   <summary>Click here to see mockups details</summary>